Charles, Duke of Vendôme: Early life and family

 The house of Bourbon had its origins in the sixth son of king Louis IX, the comte de Clermont (count of Clermont).
 Vendôme was a direct agnatic (through the male line) descendant of Louis IX through Clermont.
 His mother, Marie, was the granddaughter and heir to the disgraced connétable de Saint-Pol who was executed in 1475.
 Though the lands held by the Luxembourg connétable had been confiscated, in 1487 the lands were returned to Marie for the occasion of her marriage.
 From his mother therefore, Charles would inherit many Picard lands, among them: La Fère, Ham and Condé-en-Brie.
 She also brought him Flemish fiefs, including Enghien, though these revenues would be confiscated by the Holy Roman Emperor.
-The Bourbon territories in Picardie would be governed from the château de La Fère.
-The strong position inherited by Charles in Picardie through his mother granted the Bourbon-Vendôme a position in Picardie that no other seigneur (lord) could challenge.
+The Bourbon territories in Picardy would be governed from the château de La Fère.
+The strong position inherited by Charles in Picardy through his mother granted the Bourbon-Vendôme a position in Picardy that no other seigneur (lord) could challenge.
 In addition to her land, was their status as princes du sang, which ultimately made first Charles de Bourbon and then his son's control of the governorship inevitable.
 The marriage of François and Marie was made at the direction of the king Charles VIII and would transpire in February 1488.
 By means of the marriage, the king hoped to tie the Luxembourg family's interests to those of the junior royal branch (the Bourbon-Vendôme).

 Charles had four siblings from his parents' marriage, among whom were two brothers: